repeaterjs/repeater/website/docs/03_rationale.md

   .subscribe();
 ```

 While you can often create an equivalent observable for any channel, there are several differences that make channels much nicer to use.

-Firstly, channels support `async/await` and `for await…of` syntax, so we don’t need a library of “operators” like `takeWhile` to consume channels.
-Rather than using `map` operator, we can assign a variable, rather than using the `filter` operator, we can use an `if` statement, and rather than using the `takeWhile` or `takeUntil` operators, we can use a `break` statement.
-Using `for await…of` loops allows us to leverage what we already know about synchronous loops and control-flow statements to write cleaner, more intuitive code.
+Firstly, channels support `async`/`await` and `for await…of` syntax, so we don’t need a library of “operators” like `takeWhile` to consume channels.
+To someone unfamiliar with `rxjs`, it might not be immediately obvious in the example what `takeWhile` does, whereas the same programmer would probably recognize what the equivalent `break` statement does in a `for await…of` loop.
+Using `for await…of` loops means we get to leverage what we already know about synchronous loops and control-flow statements to write cleaner, more intuitive code.
+Rather than using the `map` operator, we can assign a variable, rather than using the `filter` operator, we can use `if`/`else` statements, and rather than using the `reduce` operator, we can reassign or mutate a variable in the outer scope.
 I suspect that if observables ever [decided to support the async iterator protocol](https://github.com/ReactiveX/rxjs/issues/4002), the market for higher-order observable functions would collapse overnight.

-Secondly, despite all the claims observable advocates make about how observables are “monadic” or that they are the “mathematical dual” of synchronous iterables, observables are ultimately callback-based APIs.
-This means that it’s difficult to use observables with promises and they suffer from the same issue of “callback hell” which promises were designed to solve.
-Observable libraries are aware of this and provide “higher-order observable operators” which work on observables of observables, but these solutions are seldom used and virtually incomprehensible to human beings, who don’t normally think in terms of extradimensional spaces.
+Secondly, despite the claims observable advocates make about how observables are “monadic” or that they are the “mathematical dual” of synchronous iterables, observables are ultimately callback-based APIs.
+The above example hides this detail by calling the `subscribe` method without arguments, but if we wanted to compose this observable with other code, we would have to call other observable methods and pass additional callbacks.
+Being a callback-based API makes using observables with `async`/`await` and promises awkward; in fact, observables suffer from the same issue of “callback hell” which promises were designed to solve.
+Observable libraries are aware of this and provide “higher-order observable operators,” which work on observables of observables, but these solutions are seldom used and virtually incomprehensible to human beings, who are not extadimensional beings.